EHEGUY/EHEGUY/README.md

 # Hi, I'm Siddhant

-First-year student learning **AI & ML** at Dr. Homi Bhabha State University,  trying to do better in AI, optimization algorithms, and building innovative solutions with code.
-Currently coding in **Python, C, Go, and React**
+First-year student learning **AI & ML** at Dr. Homi Bhabha State University,  trying to do better in AI, optimization algorithms, Currently coding in **Python, C, Go, and React**

 ##  Projects I've Worked On